Top 10 Tips for Maintaining Your Pet’s Healthy Skin

 6. Manage Allergies

-Pets can suffer from allergies just like humans.
-Common allergens include pollen, dust mites, and certain foods.
+Pets can suffer from allergies to pollen, dust mites, and certain foods.
 If your pet shows signs of allergies such as excessive scratching or licking, consult your vet.
-They can recommend allergy testing and appropriate treatments to manage symptoms.
+They can recommend allergy testing and appropriate treatments, which may include dietary changes, medications, or environmental modifications like using air purifiers.

 7. Moisturize